n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

     shaping document) accounts for these special forms in every script.
 The abundance of special forms in certain scripts may routinely cause the search algorithm to identify a base consonant that is not logically last in the syllable.
 This is expected behavior.

+	This base-consonant position is used in Devanagari, Bengali, Gujarati, Gurmukhi, Kannada, Malayalam, Oriya, Tamil, and Telugu.

   - The last consonant that is not preceded by a "ZWJ" (zero width joiner) character.

 	This position is only used in Sinhala, and is designated `BASE_POS_LAST_SINHALA`.

 > Note: None of the specific scripts currently included in the "Indic"
-> group as it is enumerated in this document make use of the
+> script group as it is enumerated in this document make use of the
 > `BASE_POS_FIRST` base-consonant rule.
 However, the `BASE_POS_FIRST`
 > rule is employed by several Brahmi-derived scripts also used in the
 > region, including both [Myanmar](opentype-shaping-myanmar.md) and